5 Key Trends for Business Analytics in 2016

 4. The business CV will have to demonstrate analytics expertise

-As data analytics become a mainstay in many organisations, those traditionally afraid of data analytics will be challenged.
+As data analytics become a mainstay in many organizations, those traditionally afraid of data analytics will be challenged.
 We are now living in a world where new entrants to a business are equally, if not more technologically equipped to offer valuable insight, than those thirty years their senior in experience.

 Scared?
 You should be.
 Every level of the business is going to have to upskill to keep up with the competition from a business and individual perspective.
 From senior executives to business analysts, everyone will have to build a new relationship with data.
 This means learning to ask the right questions and generate the most insightful answers from data to drive decision-making, and rigorously tracking the impact of those decisions.